cf73/humanity/content/collections/commencement_speeches/george-c-marshall-the-marshall-plan.md

     content:
       -
         type: text
-        text: 'This is the speech in which the former Secretary of State outlined a program of economic assistance to war-torn Europe.
-Mr Marshall is the only professional soldier ever to have won the Nobel Peace Prize.
-Read the story of the speech "Harvard Hears of the Marshall Plan" published in the May 4, 1962,'
+        text: 'This is the speech (attached below) in which the former Secretary of State outlined a program of economic assistance to war-torn Europe.
+Mr Marshall is the only professional soldier ever to have won the Nobel Peace Prize. '
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Read the story of the speech "Harvard Hears of the Marshall Plan" published in the May 4, 1962,' -
         type: text
         marks: